raogroupuiuc/webpage/_pages/research.md

 ### Microbial Food

+Other than oleaginous products, recently we have shifted our focus towards a refined version of what humanity has done with yeast for thousands of years: brewing and fermentation for food.
 "Beyond its potential for supporting extended human endeavors in space, bioengineered microbial-based food could also open opportunities to address global food security and immediately impact Earth’s food industry." https://doi.org/10.1038/s41467-022-33974-7

 ### Plastics degradation